Foams, iterated wreath products, field extensions and Sylvester sums: Foams, Galois extensions, and Sylvester sums

 In the special case $\unda=(1,\dots, 1)=(1^N)$, the parabolic subgroup is trivial and

 is isomorphic to the polynomial ring and to the equivariant cohomology of the full flag variety $\Fl((1^N))$, which we can also denote $\FF(N)$.

-State spaces $\brak{\Gamma}$ are functorial, in a suitable sense.
-A graph cobordism $F$, which is a decorated combinatorial 2-dimensional $CW$-complex with prescribed singularities~\cite{RW2,KK} and embedded in $\R^2\times [0,1]$, also called a \emph{foam} or \emph{$\GL(N)$-foam}, induces a homomorphism of state spaces
+The state spaces $\brak{\Gamma}$ are functorial, in a suitable sense.
+A graph cobordism $F$, which is a decorated combinatorial two-dimensional $CW$-complex with prescribed singularities~\cite{RW1} and embedded in $\R^2\times [0,1]$, also called a \emph{foam} or \emph{$\GL(N)$-foam}, induces a homomorphism of state spaces

-Together, these homomorphisms form a functor from the category of $\GL(N)$-foams to the category of graded $R$-modules, see~\cite{RW2,KK} and references therein.
+Together, these homomorphisms form a functor from the category of $\GL(N)$-foams to the category of graded $R$-modules.

 Suppose that a web $\Gamma$ admits a reflection symmetry about an axis $\ell$.
-Then $\brak{\Gamma}$ is naturally a unital associative Frobenius $R$-algebra, due to the presence of unit $\iota$, counit $\varepsilon$ and multiplication $m$ cobordisms as schematically shown in Figure~\ref{fig6_2} for a so-called $\Theta$-web, resembling the letter $\Theta$ (orientations and weights of edges are omitted for simplicity).
-Note that a symmetry axis may contain some edges of the web, a simple example is given by a $\Theta$-web with edges of thickness $a,a,2a$, in which case there's a symmetry axis through the $2a$ edge.
+Then $\brak{\Gamma}$ is naturally a unital associative Frobenius $R$-algebra, due to the presence of unit $\iota$, counit $\varepsilon$ and multiplication $m$ cobordisms as schematically shown in Figure~\ref{fig6_2} for the so-called $\Theta$-web, resembling the letter $\Theta$ (orientations and weights of edges are omitted for simplicity).
+The cobordisms $\iota,\varepsilon$ match halves of $\brak{\Gamma}$ by rotating one half into the other.
+The cobordism $m$ matches two halves of $\Gamma$ in $\Gamma\sqcup \Gamma$, leaving a single $\Gamma$ as the other boundary of the cobordism.

 A homomorphism of commutative rings